Tūrepo

 Streblus heterophyllus

-This native plant, known as Turepo (scientific name: Streblus heterophyllus ), also called small-leaved milk tree, is a versatile species endemic to New Zealand.
-It is widespread throughout the North and South Islands, typically found in lowland forests and forest margins.
-Characterized by its glossy, leathery leaves with serrated edges and small, inconspicuous flowers, its juvenile form features slender, interlaced branches with lobed leaves, while adult leaves are mostly unlobed.
-It can grow up to 12-15 meters tall and is known for its dense, durable wood.
-Its edible red berries are a food source for native birds.
+This native plant, known as Tūrepo (scientific name: Streblus heterophyllus ), is a remarkable species endemic to New Zealand.
+It is characterized by its unique features, ecological role, and cultural significance.
 This comprehensive guide provides detailed information on its care, propagation, and importance within the New Zealand ecosystem.
-Understanding this plant contributes to the appreciation of our rich biodiversity and heritage. native trees
+Understanding this plant contributes to the appreciation of our rich biodiversity and heritage, and supports conservation efforts for Browse All .

 Plant Description

-Turepo (Streblus heterophyllus), also known as Variable-leaved Streblus, Heterophyllous false mastic, Heterophyllous mastic, small-leaved milk tree, is a species of flowering plant in the Moraceae family.
+Tūrepo ( Streblus heterophyllus ), also known as Variable-leaved Streblus, Heterophyllous false mastic, Heterophyllous mastic, small-leaved milk tree, is a species of flowering plant in the Moraceae family Discover more about native shrubs.
 This plant is native to tropical Asia and New Zealand.
 In New Zealand, it is an endemic species found in lowland forests throughout the North and South Islands.
 It is typically a small tree or erect shrub, growing up to 5 meters in height, but can reach up to 12 meters in lowland forest conditions.
 Juvenile plants often have slender, interlaced, divaricating branches with lobed leaves.
 Mature plants feature small, oval, toothed, glossy, leathery leaves with serrated edges.
 The flowers are small, white, star-shaped, and inconspicuous, borne on short erect spikes.
 It produces small, black, round seeds and red berries from late spring to autumn.

 Quick Facts